Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 Marble runs are great for keeping toddlers entertained.
 My girls have a simple one their grandpa made for them and they love watching the balls roll down over and over again.

-I think that the simpler marble runs work best for toddlers to play with independently, but the more complex marble sets will age with your kids better and still work great for toddlers so long as you’re willing to do most of the initial set up for them.
+I think that the simpler marble runs work best for toddlers to play with independently, but the more complex marble sets will age with your kids better and still work great for toddlers so long as you’re willing to do most of the initial setup for them.
 Once set up, your toddler can take over.

 Many toddler-aimed marble runs also come with larger balls.
 However, many are still small enough to place in a determined toddler’s mouth.
 So definitely keep an eye on your toddlers while they’re playing, especially if they are still in the “put-everything-in-my-mouth” phase.